singhshashank25/Orange_cube/README.md

 - Credits

 # Features:
-1. **Search Movie** : There is option to Search movie in this website which return 6 related movie including searched one
+1. **Search Movie** : Option is provided to Search movie in the website which return 6 related movie including searched one
-2. **Search Based Recommendation** : It recommend related moive to the login user according to his/her search history
+2. **Search Based Recommendation** : It recommends related moive to the login user according to his/her search history
-4. **Populatiy based Action Movie Recommendation** : For any user to website can check popular Action moive
+4. **Populatiy based Action Movie Recommendation** : Recommends action movie to the user on the basis of the popularity of the movie
-4. **Populatiy based Thriller Movie Recommendation** : For any user to website can check popular Thriller moive
+4. **Populatiy based Thriller Movie Recommendation** : Recommends thriller movie to the user on the basis of the popularity of the movie
-4. **Populatiy based Adventure Movie Recommendation** : For any user to website can check popular Adventure moive
+4. **Populatiy based Adventure Movie Recommendation** : Recommends adventurous movie to the user on the basis of the popularity of the movie
-5. **Create Meets** : User can create room under which two or more Member come together and watch movie, discuss about something
+5. **Create Meets** : User can create room in which two or more member can come together and watch movie and can chat simultaneously
 5. **Video Conversation** : 2+ people can have a video conversation in this website about moive or something
-6. **Turn off / on Camera** : Users can choose to show or hide themselves from others during a call and only show initials of their name
+6. **Turn off / on Camera** : Users are given the option to either turn on or off their webcam during call
-6. **Mute / Unmute Audio** : Users can choose to speak or not speak and avoid causing chaos in a call
+6. **Mute / Unmute Audio** : Users are given the option to either turn on or off their mic during call
-7. **Mute All Member** : Users can mute everyone in the call, excluding themselves while talking so to avoid interruptions
+7. **Mute All Member** : A user can mute other users in the call to avoid unwanted sound
 8. **Name on Hovering** : While hovering on a video box one can see the Member name
-20. **Chat** : Users can chat in the call to communicate when not able to speak
+20. **Chat** : While watching the movie , users can chat simultanoeously
 11. **Sign Up / Log In** : If user watch moives regularly and hosts regular room and want to store the chats, list of created room and quickly remind people of the room then they can log in
 52. **Reminders** : Server automatically remind users about their room at the time of their room
-22. **Contact Us** : User can contact us and give feedback that will help me to better my project
+22. **Contact Us** : User can contact us and give feedback which will help me
 23. **Help Page** : A help page is provided where every question regarding the use of the website is provided
 25. **Create Groups / Join Groups** : User can create many groups, each with a key to keep the group private and secure from unwanted people
 24. **Group Details in Group Dashboard** : In the dashboard, one can see the details such as key and members so that if one forgets the key, they can find it there and also know who all are a part of the group